stormytuna/Bangarang/README.md

 * Illuminant Coating - Your boomerangs glow, return faster and have increased knockback.
 2% drop from Illuminant Bat and Slime
 * Spectral Amulet - Your boomerangs are orbited by a pair of spectral glaives.
 1.25% drop from any magic Post-Plantera Dungeon skeleton
 * Fluorescent License - Effects of Boomerang License and Illuminant Coating.
 Crafted with both of them @ Tinkerer's Workbench
-* Phylactery - Effects of all 3.
+* Ranger's Talisman - Effects of all 3.
 Crafted with Fluorescent License and Spectral Amulet @ Tinkerer's Workbench

 ***